dasparadoxon/FastAndFuriousImageFileTagger/README.md

 # Fast And Furious Image File Tagger
-Windows Forms Application, that let you quickly tag image files using their filenames to store the tags.
+Windows Forms Application, that lets you quickly tag image files using their filenames to store the tags.

 <img src="http://dasparadoxon.de/dp_fastAndFuriousImageTagger_8.jpg">